When Parents Can’t Let Go - How A Forgotten Stocking Turned Into A Full-Blown Christmas Catastrophe

 "Your mother is being willfully obtuse."

-Conflict resolution expert Dr. John Gottman emphasizes that many family disputes arise from unexpressed feelings.
-He suggests that families often assume everyone is on the same page, leading to unnecessary tension.
-To avoid this, he recommends regular family meetings to discuss feelings and expectations.
+Many family disputes arise from unexpressed feelings.
+Families often assume everyone is on the same page, leading to unnecessary tension.
+To avoid this, regular family meetings to discuss feelings and expectations are recommended.

 These meetings can create a culture of transparency, allowing family members to voice their thoughts and feelings before the holiday stress sets in.
 By addressing issues early, families can strengthen their bonds and enhance their holiday experiences.